nando-2002/Rapid-Porkchop/README.md

-Rapid-Porkchop solves the two-point boundary value Lambert problem: given two position vectors (departure and arrival) and a time-of-flight (TOF), compute the feasible transfer orbit(s) (velocity vectors) connecting them under a central inverse-square gravity field.
+Rapid-Porkchop solves the two-point boundary value Lambert problem: given two position vectors (departure and arrival) and a time-of-flight (TOF), compute the feasible transfer orbit(s) (velocity vectors).

-This implementation uses the Universal Variables approach to solve the Lambert problem
+This implementation uses the Universal Variables approach to solve the Lambert problem.

+As of 04/12/2025 there is nothing "rapid" about Rapid-Porkchop.
+That will come later.

 ## Quick Start